The Best Dive Watches For Luxury Watch Enthusiasts

 Given a generous daubing of Super-Luminova, the bezel is exceptionally legible, even when foraging in the brine and seaweed.
 Oh yes, this dive watch is more than suited for the best dive watches category, as stated in ISO 6425!

 The dial is made of pure iron which allows the movement to be further protected from magnetism.
 Its black face allows the white dots and batons to clearly stand out, especially since they are edged with gold.
 Don’t miss the date aperture at 4 o’clock.
-Coated with Lumibrite, the face lights up like the strip on Las Vegas.

 Capable of reaching an epic 600 metres of water resistance, the dive watches movement, namely the Calibre 9S85 runs at around -5/+3 seconds per day and offers an excellent power reserve of 55 hours.
 600 metres of water resistance for a piece that looks as tasty as this, is for us a real winner.
-Deep dive away time peeps, but make sure you keep your head above water around the 600 metre mark.

 We suggest wearing this steely piece with a suave black suit or three piece number for those days where you're vying for recognition.

-You can buy a Grand Seiko SBGH255 at retail for around £8,300 at the time of writing.
+You can buy a Grand Seiko SBGH255 at retail for around £8,350 as of February 2024

-23. Blancpain Fifty Fathoms Bathyscaphe 5100 1140 O52A
+30. Blancpain Fifty Fathoms Bathyscaphe 5100 1140 O52A

 The Fifty Fathoms collection is a classic in the horological universe.
 First released in 1953 like the Rolex Submariner, the collection prided itself on supporting the French Navy and US Navy later on down the line.
-Immediately, we know we are in the presence of horological greatness.
-You might say Blancpain set the horological barometer when it comes to dive watches.

 Source: Blancpain